flipcoder/textbeat/README.md

 After the &, you can put a number to denote the number of cycles.
 By default, it cycles infinitely until muted

-The dollar sign is similar, but walks an entire chord/scale within a single grid space:
+The dollar sign is similar, but walks an entire chord or scale within a single grid space:
 ```
 ionian$
 ```